Berkshire County Court Records

 MassachusettsCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MassachusettsCourts.us are subject to the Terms of Service and Privacy Notice.

-Berkshire County occupies the westernmost portion of Massachusetts, stretching along the border with New York and Connecticut.
-The county seat is located in Pittsfield, where the primary courthouse serves as the hub for criminal, civil, family, and probate proceedings.
-Whether you need to verify the outcome of a past lawsuit, obtain a copy of a divorce decree, research a probate estate, or review criminal case dispositions, Berkshire County’s clerk offices and the Massachusetts Trial Court system provide multiple avenues for accessing judicial records.
-This guide explains the specific courts, offices, procedures, fees, and legal frameworks that govern court record access throughout the county.
+Berkshire County occupies the westernmost edge of Massachusetts, stretching along the borders with New York and Connecticut.
+Pittsfield is the county seat, and its primary courthouse handles criminal, civil, family, and probate matters.
+Whether you need to confirm the outcome of a past lawsuit, get a copy of a divorce decree, look into a probate estate, or check criminal case dispositions, Berkshire County's clerk offices and the Massachusetts Trial Court system have the tools to help you find what you need.

-For those beginning a search for court records in Massachusetts, several official resources can streamline the process.
-Clerk offices at each courthouse maintain physical case files and provide counter service for copies and certifications.
-Public-access terminals at courthouse locations allow visitors to look up case information without charge.
-The Massachusetts Trial Court also offers electronic tools for remote searching, and the statewide judicial website MassachusettsCourts.us can help users identify the correct court division, locate forms, and understand filing requirements before visiting in person or submitting a written request.
+For those starting a search for court records in Massachusetts, several official resources can make the process much easier.
+Clerk offices at each courthouse maintain physical case files and help with copies and certifications at the counter.
+Public-access terminals at courthouse locations let you look up case information at no charge.
+The Massachusetts Trial Court also offers electronic tools for remote searching, and the statewide judicial website MassachusettsCourts.us can help you identify the right court division, find forms, and understand filing requirements before you visit in person or submit a written request.

 How to Look Up a Court Case in Berkshire County?

-Berkshire County cases are distributed across several Trial Court departments, each with its own clerk’s office.
-Identifying the correct department is the essential first step.
+Berkshire County cases are spread across several Trial Court departments, each with its own clerk's office.
+Identifying the correct department is always the first step.

 Court Locations